 Grow Green With Rotary - For Your Gardens & Lawns

-AVAILABLE ANYTIME .
-Time to start tinking about getting your gardens ready for the the Spring 2024 .
+It will be soon time to start thinking about getting your gardens ready for Spring 2025 .
 Order ANYTIME - delivery or pick up .
-Ploughman's Choice for your lawns and gardens - in 24 lb bags at $8.00 each.
+Ploughman's Choice for your lawns and gardens - in 24 lb bags Our 2025 price available soon.
 Call Rotarian Hilda Finnigan at 905-431-4258 to place your order and make arrangements for pick up or delivery.
 Cash or cheque made out to The Rotary Club of Oshawa-Parkwood OR order online on our fundraising page: funditrotaryparkwoodoshawa.ca and pay by credit card.
-Come see us at the North Oshawa Farmers Market Starting in May 2024.
+Come see us at the North Oshawa Farmers Market Starting on the spring of 2025.